 With the advent of internet trading platforms and Robo-advisors, it’s easier than ever to connect into the world of online investing.
-In spite of an abundance of resources, though, people still find themselves struggling just to get started.
+Despite an abundance of resources, people still find themselves struggling just to get started.
 If you’ve never invested but would like to try, the world of investing apps is a safe place to start.

 Here are 5 of the top investing tools to get you started.